T-ara: 2011–2012: International expansion and bullying controversy

 T-ara's second EP John Travolta Wannabe was released on June 29, 2011.
-It charted at number three on the Gaon Album Chart and has sold 30,116 copies as of 2011.
+It charted at number three on the Gaon Album Chart and sold 30,116 copies in 2011.
 The EP's only single, "Roly-Poly", peaked at number two on the Gaon Digital Chart and number one on the Korea K-Pop Hot 100 chart.
-The single became a breakthrough success, becoming the top-grossing and highest-selling single of 2011 in South Korea with over four digital million units sold.
-"Roly-Poly" was awarded Best Music Video at the 3rd Melon Music Awards and Singer of the Year (July) at the 1st Gaon Chart Awards, and was nominated Best Dance Performance by a Female Group and Song of the Year at the 13th Mnet Asian Music Awards.
+It became a breakthrough hit, topping South Korea's charts in 2011 as the top-grossing and highest-selling release of the year, with over four million digital units sold.
+"Roly-Poly" was awarded Best Music Video at the 3rd Melon Music Awards, Singer of the Year (July) at the 1st Gaon Chart Awards, and was nominated Best Dance Performance by a Female Group and Song of the Year at the 13th Mnet Asian Music Awards.

 The group released a limited edition re-issue of John Travolta Wannabe, titled Roly-Poly in Copacabana, on August 2, 2011.
-It featured an alternate version of "Roly Poly" ,"Roly-Poly in Copacabana", is a Eurodance remix of "Roly-Poly", named after the song "Copacabana" which was popularized in the 80's in Jongno disco clubs.
-The album peaked at number three, while the single peaked at number forty and forty-five on the Gaon and Billboard Korea K-Pop Hot 100 charts.
-The group began follow up promotions for the remixed single on Music Bank.
-T-ara released their debut Japanese single "Bo Peep Bo Peep" on September 28, which peaked at number one on the Oricon weekly singles chart with over thousand copies sold, making them the first non-Japanese girl group to rank at number one for a debut single in Oricon history.
+It featured an alternate version of "Roly Poly".
+"Roly-Poly in Copacabana", a Eurodance remix of the hit, was named after the song "Copacabana", which was popularized in the 80's in Jongno disco clubs.
+The album peaked at number three on the Gaon chart.
+T-ara released their debut Japanese single "Bo Peep Bo Peep" on September 28, which peaked at number one on the Oricon weekly singles chart with nearly 50 thousand copies sold, making them the first non-Japanese girl group to top the chart with a debut single in Oricon history.
 The single peaked at number one on the Billboard Japan Hot 100, and was certified Gold by the RIAJ for both full-length cellphone downloads and PC downloads.